tonypilz/singleton/README.md

 # Bad Pracices
- - do not change the `instanceChangedHook` unless you know what your are doing.
+The following practices are not recommended to do:
+ - the hook `instanceChangedHook` shouldnt be changed since its beeing used by.
 This would disable the delayed access.
  - do not reintroduce coupling between instance access and instance lifetime by putting the registration object into the class to be registered